 Parcels and Dimensional Mailers

-Benefits of Saturation Mailing
+Benefits of Saturation Mailing Lists

-- Lowest postage rates
+- Allows for the lowest postage rates

 - Ideal for businesses that offer goods and services most people need

-Benefits of Targeted Mailing
+Benefits of Targeted Mailing Lists

 - Ability to segment your list by almost any criteria imaginable